 BACKGROUND

-Novel strategies are needed for improving guided bone regeneration (GBR) in oral surgery prior to implant placement, particularly in maxillary sinus augmentation (GBR-MSA) and in lateral alveolar ridge augmentation.
-This study tested the hypothesis that the combination of freshly isolated, unmodified autologous adipose-derived regenerative cells (UA-ADRCs), fraction 2 of plasma rich in growth factors (PRGF-2) and an osteoinductive scaffold (OIS) (Treatment A) is superior to the combination of PRGF-2 and the same OIS alone (Treatment B) in GBR-MSA/LRA.
+Novel strategies are needed for improving guided bone regeneration (GBR) in oral surgery prior to implant placement, particularly in maxillary sinus augmentation (GBR-MSA) and in lateral alveolar ridge augmentation (LRA).
+This study tested the hypothesis that the combination of freshly isolated, unmodified autologous adipose-derived regenerative cells (UA-ADRCs), fraction 2 of plasma rich in growth factors, (PRGF-2) and an osteoinductive scaffold (OIS) (UA-ADRC/PRGF-2/OIS) is superior to the combination of PRGF-2 and the same OIS alone (PRGF-2/OIS) in GBR-MSA/LRA.

 CASE SUMMARY

-A 79-year old patient was treated with a bilateral external sinus lift procedure as well as a bilateral lateral alveolar ridge augmentation.
-On the right side GBR-MSA/LRA was performed with Treatment A, and on the left side with Treatment B. Biopsies were collected at 6 wk and 34 wk after GBR-MSA/LRA.
+A 79-year-old patient was treated with a bilateral external sinus lift procedure as well as a bilateral lateral alveolar ridge augmentation.
+GBR-MSA/LRA was performed with UA-ADRC/PRGF-2/OIS on the right side, and with PRGF-2/OIS on the left side.
+Biopsies were collected at 6 wk and 34 wk after GBR-MSA/LRA.
 At the latter time point implants were placed.
 Radiographs (32 mo follow-up time) demonstrated excellent bone healing.
 No radiological or histological signs of inflammation were observed.
-Detailed histologic, histomorphometric and immunohistochemical analysis of the biopsies evidenced that Treatment A resulted in better and faster bone regeneration than Treatment B.
+Detailed histologic, histomorphometric, and immunohistochemical analysis of the biopsies evidenced that UA-ADRC/PRGF-2/OIS resulted in better and faster bone regeneration than PRGF-2/OIS.

 CONCLUSION

-Guided bone regeneration in maxillary sinus augmentation with UA-ADRCs, PRGF-2 and an OIS shows effectiveness without adverse effects.
+GBR-MSA with UA-ADRCs, PRGF-2, and an OIS shows effectiveness without adverse effects.

 Key words: Case report; Cell-based therapy; Guided bone regeneration; Maxillary sinus augmentation; Lateral alveolar ridge augmentation; Unmodified autologous adipose-derived regenerative cells; Stem cells

-Core tip: Novel strategies are needed in oral surgery for improving guided bone regeneration in maxillary sinus augmentation (GBR-MSA) prior to implant placement.
-We demonstrate that in GBR-MSA the combination of freshly isolated, unmodified autologous adipose-derived regenerative cells, fraction 2 of plasma rich in growth factors (PRGF-2) and an osteoinductive scaffold (OIS) is superior to the combination of PRGF-2 and the same OIS alone.
-This novel procedure might contribute to decrease the healing period and increase bone quality in rehabilitation of the edentulous posterior maxilla as well as in other regenerative techniques in pre-implant bone augmentation procedures.
+Core tip: Novel strategies are needed in oral surgery for improving guided bone regeneration in maxillary sinus augmentation prior to implant placement.
+We demonstrate that the combination of freshly isolated, unmodified autologous adipose-derived regenerative cells, fraction 2 of plasma rich in growth factors and an osteoinductive scaffold is superior to the combination of fraction 2 of plasma rich in growth factors and the same osteoinductive scaffold alone.
+This novel procedure may contribute to a decreased healing period and increased bone quality in rehabilitation of the edentulous posterior maxilla as well as in other regenerative techniques in pre-implant bone augmentation procedures.

 Solakoglu Ö, Götz W, Kiessling MC, Alt C, Schmitz C, Alt EU.
 Improved guided bone regeneration by combined application of unmodified, fresh autologous adipose derived regenerative cells and plasma rich in growth factors: A first-in-human case report and literature review.
 World J Stem Cells 2019; In press